Eqcell/make-xls-model-2/README.md

  - data range starts next to variable labels and time labels
  - all control variables must be supplied on sheet
  - 'is_forecast' variable required in dataset, it is 0 for historic periods and 1 for forecast periods
+ - '[t]' is reserved for indeces
+ -  time index for left hand-side variable is always [t] (not [t+1])

 Limitations
 -----------
 - one sheet only, no multi-sheet models supported
 - variable appears on sheet only once
+- no equations for historic variables

 What the script does
 --------------------
-- fill cells in Excel sheet with formulas (e.g. '=C3*D4') based on list of variable names and equations.
+- fill cells in Excel sheet with formulas (e.g. '=C3*D4') based on list of variable names and equations
 - formulas go only to forecast periods columns (where is_forecast == 1)

 Example
 -------

 Excel file ```xl.xls``` has following contents:

 ```